Hannah Duston: Memorials

-There are six memorials to Hannah Duston.
+There are eight memorials that were or are dedicated to Hannah Duston and the other captives that were with her.

-Aborted first memorial (erected 1861-1865)
+Aborted first memorial (erected 1861–1865)

 The campaign to build the first monument in Haverhill, Massachusetts, began in 1852, at a time when building public monuments was still a somewhat rare occurrence.
 The monument chosen was a simple marble column that would cost about $1,350, and by 1861 the necessary funds had been raised.
 On its base was a shield, surrounded by a musket, bow, arrows, tomahawk, and scalping knife.
 Engravings on its sides told the story of the "barbarous" murder of Duston's baby and her "remarkable exploit;" the column was topped by an eagle.
 The monument was erected on June 1, 1861, at the site of Duston's capture, but it was never fully paid for.
 Some subscribers were upset that the monument was in the middle of farmland on the outskirts of town instead of Haverhill Common.
 After successfully suing the association, the builders quietly removed the monument in August 1865, erased the inscription, engraved a new one, and resold it to the town of Barre, Massachusetts, where it stands to this day as a memorial to that town's Civil War soldiers.

 First successful memorial (erected 1874)

-Now known as the Hannah Duston Memorial State Historic Site, the first Duston memorial actually executed was sculpted by William Andrews (1836-1927), a marble worker from Lowell, Massachusetts.
+Now known as the Hannah Duston Memorial State Historic Site, the first Duston memorial actually executed was sculpted by William Andrews (1836–1927), a marble worker from Lowell, Massachusetts.
 An attorney named Robert Boody Caverly, author of The Heroism of Hannah Duston, Together with the Indian Wars of New England (1875), raised $6,000 from 450 subscribers to erect the 35-foot-tall statue depicting Hannah with a hatchet in one hand and ten scalps in the other.
 It was dedicated on June 17, 1874, on the island in Boscawen, New Hampshire, where Duston killed her captors.
 An inscription on the east side reads: